 Law Enforcement Torch Run® for Special Olympics Wisconsin’s mission is to raise funds and awareness for the Special Olympics movement.
 LETR is ever growing and has raised over $600 million for Special Olympics programs since forming.

-Known as Guardians of the Flame, law enforcement members and Special Olympics athletes carry the “Flame of Hope” into Opening Ceremonies of local competitions.
-They also carry it into Special Olympics State, Provincial, National, Regional and World Games.
+Known as Guardians of the Flame, law enforcement members and Special Olympics athletes carry the “Flame of Hope” into Opening Ceremonies of local competitions as well as Special Olympics State, Provincial, National, Regional and World Games.
 There are over 97,000 law enforcement members that carry the “Flame of Hope” annually.
 The flame symbolizes courage and celebration of diversity uniting communities around the globe.